 2012-12-07 - Doowhuh?

-Has there been a time in your life when someone has asked you to do something completely absurd and youve thought, "You want me to doowhuh?" (do what) Or perhaps they've told you of some ridiculous thing they were going to do and you've asked, "You gonna doowhuh?"
+Has there been a time in your life, when someone has asked you to do something completely absurd, and you’ve thought, "You want me to doowhuh?”
+(Do what?)
+Or perhaps they've told you of some ridiculous thing they were going to do, and you've asked, "You gonna doowhuh?"
 These questions are really about our belief or disbelief.
-I imagine that there was just a couple of these “ doowhuh" type moments in the Christmas story some two thousand years ago.
-Zacharias, an old priest, was serving in the temple when the angel Gabriel appears to him and tells him he and his wife will have a child.
-Just the fact that an angel appeared before him and made this announcement should have been enough to convince him but
+I imagine that there was just a couple of these “ doowhuh"-type moments in the Christmas story some two thousand years ago.
+Zacharias, an old priest, was serving in the temple, when the angel Gabriel appeared to him and told him he and his wife would have a child.
+Just the fact that an angel appeared before him, and made this announcement, should have been enough to convince him, but …

 Second, from Mary, we learn that having faith means believing with questions.
-Yes that's right with questions.
-It's okay to not know it all and still believe.
+Yes that's right – with questions.
+It's okay to not know it all, and still believe.
 Mary believed.
-She couldnt imagine how it would happen bus she believed it would so she asked for the details One man came to Jesus seeking a miracle for his sick child.
-He approached the Master saying, "If you can help my child please do."
-Jesus replied back, "What do you mean if?".
-The man cried out help my unbelief.
-He had enough faith to seek Jesus out and that was enough.
-He didn't have all the faith he could have but Jesus even told his disciples they only had to have faith the size of a tiny mustard seed to do great things.
+She couldn’t imagine how it would happen, but she believed it would - so she asked for the details.
+One man came to Jesus, seeking a miracle for his sick child.
+He approached the Master, saying, "If you can help my child, please do."
+Jesus replied back, "What do you mean if?"
+The man cried out "help my unbelief."
+He had enough faith to seek Jesus out - and that was enough.
+He didn't have all the faith he could have, but Jesus even told his disciples they only had to have faith the size of a tiny mustard seed, to do great things.